jordaniza/tenderly-actions-test/README.md

 npm run generate
 ```

-Generated files will be placed in the `generated` folder and ABIs will be attempted to be downloaded from etherscan and saved in the `artifacts` folder.
+Generated files will be placed in the `actions` folder (and saved in the `generated` folder), ABIs will be attempted to be downloaded from etherscan and saved in the `artifacts` folder.
 If the file can't be downloaded, you can manually add the ABIs to the `artifacts` folder.
 All contracts must have an ABI file in the `artifacts` folder before we can generate the code.

-Copy the `.ts` files into the `actions` folder and move the `tenderly.yaml` file to the project root.
-You can then execute the `deploy.sh` script to deploy the actions to tenderly.
+A `tenderly.yaml` file will be generated in the root of the project.
+This file will be used to upload the actions to tenderly.

 If you use [foundry](getfoundry.sh), then you can use the `broadcast-config.ts` file to generate a config starter from the foundry broadcast logs.
 You'll probably need to edit this to remove nulls and adjust proxies.